farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 #### Running Hubble
 To run the Hubble commands, go to the Hubble app (`cd apps/hubble`) and run the `yarn` commands.

-1. `yarn identity create` to create a ID
+1. `yarn identity create` to create an ID
 2. Follow the instructions to set [connect to a network](./networks.md)
 3. `yarn start --eth-mainnet-rpc-url <your ETH-mainnet-RPC-URL> --l2-rpc-url <your Optimism-L2-RPC-URL> --hub-operator-fid <your FID>`